saeidnp/mini-tutorials/README.md

 # mini-tutorials

-I will add a brief tutorial on all tools that I happened to learn at some point.
+This repo contains a brief walkthrough of various useful tools I learned at some point.
+Hope you also find some of them useful :)